risk-first/website/docs/risks/Complexity-Risk/Connectivity.md

 ![Modularisation and Hierarchy](/img/generated/risks/complexity/modularisation.svg)

-The trade-off of modularisation/hierarchy is shown in the above diagram, and it's our third tool for battling [Codebase Risk](/tags/Codebase-Risk).
+The trade-off of modularisation/hierarchy is shown in the above diagram, and it's our third tool for battling [Complexity Risk](/tags/Complexity-Risk).

 But we don't just see this in software, it's everywhere in our lives:  societies, business, and living organisms all use this technique.
 For example in our bodies we have: